patwhite/SparkGraphAnalysis/Tutorial.md

 Replace hardcoded rdd-

 ```
-//Add to the exec function
+//Replace the try block of the exec function
 val mongoUri = s"mongodb://localhost"
 val hadoopConfig = new Configuration()